ndmd23/med_pilot/README.md

 A year ago I finished medschool in Switzerland.
 Right about the time machine learning took of with GPT.
 Hoping on the hype train, I started my journey into coding.
 Assisted by the somewhat flawed input of ChatGPT.
 However, It gave me the tools to complete smaller coding projects.

 Recently, I tried out Github Copilot.
 A revelation!
-With its recommendations of the correct syntax in autocomplete, you dont have to look up the correct syntax or having to type it out.
+With its recommendations of the correct syntax in autocomplete, you dont have to look up boilerplate code or having to type it out.
 As a result, it saves time.
 Time, which my collegues working in the clinics miss!

 I do not want to start my medical work bound by repetitive reporting.
 But the implementations of a medical copilot seem to be a few years off!
 Hindered by a top-down approach, with millions of dollars of a pricetag.
 And delayed by bureaucracy.